roachhd/maddy/jokes/index.md

 &nbsp;

-> What do you can target Christmas when he does a fart?
+> What do you call Father Christmas when he does a fart?
 >>Farther Christmas

 &nbsp;